 NJ Science Olympiad Protein Modeling Results

-48 teams from high schools in New Jersey demonstrated their understanding of protein structure and stem cells at three regional Science Olympiad competitions.
+55 teams from high schools in New Jersey demonstrated their understanding of protein structure at three regional Science Olympiad competitions.

-Full results are posted online.
-Information and resources about this NJ event are posted at education.pdb.org and on Twitter at @buildmodels.
+Full results will be posted, along with updates, pictures, and more at education.pdb.org and on Twitter at @buildmodels.